 Our tasks are:

-1. to contribute to the development of policy on environmental issues with a link to agriculture (e.g. water, biodiversity, soil) and promote these issues when opportunities relating to the CAP present themselves.
+1. to contribute to the development of policy on environmental issues with a link to agriculture (e.g. water, biodiversity, soil, air) and promote these issues when opportunities relating to the CAP present themselves.

-2. to work closely with DG AGRI to ensure the proper application of the cross-compliance conditions attached to direct CAP payments to farmers, and to ensure that, in the few remaining coupled Common Market regimes (CMO), environmental concerns are as well integrated as possible.
+2. to work closely with DG AGRI on the future greening of Direct Payments, on the development of Cross Compliance and its application attached to direct CAP payments and Rural Development measures, and to ensure that, in the few remaining coupled Common Market regimes (CMO), environmental concerns are as well integrated as possible.

-3. to work closely with DG AGRI in examining all the Rural Development Plans (RDP) prior to approval, as well as modifications which Member States propose, and seek to ensure that the measures proposed are compatible with environmental protection requirements, and that the most is made of environmental opportunities provided by Rural Development funding.
+3. to work closely with DG REGIO on Partnership Agreements, and with DG AGRI in examining all the Rural Development Plans (RDP) prior to approval, as well as modifications which Member States propose, and seek to ensure that the measures proposed are compatible with environmental protection requirements, and that the most is made of environmental opportunities provided by Rural Development funding.